ItumelengRandyMalau/portfolio_project/README.md

-Introduction
+Introduction to
-Rent My Ride is a web application that allows users to rent cars online.
+Rent My Ride, a web application that allows users to rent cars online.
 It provides a convenient way to browse available cars, calculate rental costs, and make payments securely.

-Live Demo: Car Rental Service
+Live Demo: Rent My Ride

 Blog Article: Read about our development journey on our blog.

 Installation
 Clone this repository.
 Set up your MySQL database.
 Modify the database settings in config.js.